Chevrotain/chevrotain/packages/website/docs/guide/resolving_lexer_errors.md

 new chevrotain.Lexer([semVer]);
 ```

-To resolve this simply avoid using anchors in your Token Types patterns.
+To resolve this, simply avoid using anchors in your Token Type patterns.

 ## Token can never be matched

-This error means that A Token type can never be successfully matched as
+This error means that a Token type can never be successfully matched, as
-a **previous** Token type in the lexer definition will **always** matched instead.
+a **previous** Token type in the lexer definition will **always** match instead.
 This happens because the default behavior of Chevrotain is to attempt to match
 tokens **by the order** described in the lexer definition.